 title: How to Set Up PostgreSQL on Google Compute Engine description: Learn how to get PostgreSQL running on Google Compute Engine. author: jimtravis tags: Compute Engine, PostgreSQL date_published: 2016-06-03

 This tutorial shows how to set up PostgreSQL on Google Cloud Platform in just a few minutes.
 Follow this tutorial to configure PostgreSQL on an Ubuntu virtual machine instance on Compute Engine.
-Alternatively, you can use Cloud Launcher to set up PostgreSQL on Compute Engine with just a few clicks.

 - Install PostgreSQL on a Compute Engine instance.